 You need to be ambitious to be successful.
-But ambition can get you in trouble, too.
+But excessive ambition can get you into trouble.

-CCL research shows that leaders who don’t handle their ambition properly can damage their careers and undercut organizational success.
+Our research has found that leaders who don’t handle their ambition properly can damage their careers and undercut organizational success.
 Excessive ambition can cause you to: